Community Building & Resiliency

 The garden is also a practice of environmental stewardship through the incorporation of a depaved parking lot, rain gardens, and water catchment systems into the garden design.
 After the completion of capital improvements, the garden will clean and divert over a million gallons of stormwater each year!

 Commercial & Teaching Kitchen

-We expect to begin construction on a commercial & teaching kitchen by the end of 2021.
+We expect to complete construction on a commercial & teaching kitchen in Fall 2022.
 Once up and running, it will: